oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 1. Review performance charts

 	When you navigate to a resource from the Enterprise Summary charts and tables, the homepage loads the **Charts** tab by default.
 A concurrent manager homepage provides a list of charts specially curated to the concurrent manger.
 These metrics are collected out-of-the-box and immediately begin collecting after the resource is discovered.
 By default the **Last 60 Minutes** is displayed.
 When investigating issues it may be good to see the performance change over a larger time period.
 To extend the time-frame click the drop-down and choose **Last 24 Hours**.
 All charts will now display data from the last 24 hours.
-Let's imagine we have identified a spike in the number of concurrent requests that have erred.
+Let's imagine we have identified a spike in the number of concurrent requests that have completed with errors.
 Using the **Completed Concurrent Requests**, hover over a point-in-time within that chart.
 Stack Monitoring will display the metric, dimension, timestamp, and value.
 Stack Monitoring will also show metric details of every other chart on the page during that timestamp.
 Should you identify an area of concern, highlighting the metric displays the value of all other metrics on the page at the same time.
 This is helpful when troubleshooting to correlate two metrics such as a spike in errors using **Completed Concurrent Requests** and the chart **Capacity Utilization of Concurrent Managers** to determine if the concurrent manager reaching 100% capacity is related to the errors seen.
-Charts provide the five highest or most utilized dimensions of a metric.
 Stack Monitoring uses **Tables** to report all dimensions of a metric.
 Let's navigate to tables to see all of the data points.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/2-1-home.png " ")